 Confidence is key.
 As Drake once said, “Know yourself, know your worth.”
 If you don’t think you’re good enough for her, why should she?
 Remember, she’s just a girl.
 You’re not going to become the campus laughing stock by messaging her (you’ll do that by lying and telling people that you guys are “talking” when you really aren’t).
 Because of the sometimes flaky but mostly beautiful privacy of the Internet, nobody will even know that you like her.
 The worst thing that she can say is “no” or nothing at all.

 2. Thou Shall Do Your Research

 I’m sure the thought of doing research in your free time isn’t exactly thrilling, but it is important.
 If you have friends that know her, ask about her.
-If you’re friends with her on a social media site, scroll through her profile and pictures.
+If you’re friends with her on a social media site, scroll through her recent posts, profile, and pictures.
 Knowing her hobbies, current events and interests will help you craft a stellar first message.
 Just be careful not to accidentally like any of her ancient statuses or pictures.
 Everyone creeps and everyone knows it, but that doesn’t mean it’s okay to show it.